CWI Summer Institutes 2014 NEW 6 month payment OPTION

 CWI Alumni include: individuals and groups of K-12 classroom teachers and specialists; VISTA and AmeriCorps members; pre-service teachers; community based educators and leaders; board members; and educators and leaders from the higher education community.

-An Excellent Team Opportunity K-16 schools, districts, and community organizations are encouraged to send teams of participants in order to maximize the learning and increase the opportunities for implementation.
+AN EXCEPTIONAL OPPORTUNITY FOR TEAM PLANNING K-16 schools, districts, and community organizations are encouraged to send teams of participants in order to maximize the learning and increase the opportunities for school wide implementation.
 Special team rates are available.

 CWI Institute participants will join leading teacher practitioners of knowledge based problem solving who emphasize student learning experiences that are compelling and grounded in service to the community.

-As an Institute Participant you will... • Identify academic connections to place, service, sustainability.
+• Identify 21st Century skills and academic connections to place, service, sustainability.

 • Develop a deeper understanding of the role and practice of reflection.